JacobV90/HomeEase/README.md

 Navigate to URL where files are being served (address is in terminal output from gulp)

+#For Devices
+Run: ionic run (android/ios)
+ - Device must be connected or emulator setup

 #HTML
 Files are located in www/templates
  - after adding a new html file, update the state provider with the location in app.ts